 To review, the DeWalt 12-inch 20v Chainsaw (DCCS620P1) makes an excellent light-duty saw for trail clearing, pruning, and limbing larger trees, as well as for homeowner and construction use.
 Its light, quiet, has excellent battery life, and is surprisingly powerful should you need it for some heavy-duty work.

-If you’re a homeowner looking for a general use and tree pruning saw, this one would fit the bill nicely.
+If you’re a homeowner looking for a general-use and small tree and brush saw, this one would fit the bill nicely.
 Additionally, if you’re looking for a trail-clearing saw you can throw in the back of the truck or quad, this one makes a perfect option.
 The saw would also make an excellent complement to a larger gas-powered saw to someone with a large property that requires management.